bvalot/panISa/README.md

 -v           show program's version number and exit<br /></pre>

 ## Output
+PanISa return result in tabular format with the followinng columns:
-Chromosome name: location of the potential IS
+* Chromosome name: location of the potential IS

-Left position: position of the first base of the direct repeat
+* Left position: position of the first base of the direct repeat

-Clip reads left (n): number of clip reads (left position
+* Clip reads left (n): number of clip reads (left position

-Direct repeat: nucleotidic sequence of the direct repeat
+* Direct repeat: nucleotidic sequence of the direct repeat

-Right position: position of the last base of the direct repeat
+* Right position: position of the last base of the direct repeat

-Clip reads right (n): number of clip reads (right position)
+* Clip reads right (n): number of clip reads (right position)

-Inverted repeats: nucleotidic sequence of inverted repeats and their position
+* Inverted repeats: nucleotidic sequence of inverted repeats and their position

-IS left sequence: reconstruction of the left boundary of the potential IS
+* IS left sequence: reconstruction of the left boundary of the potential IS

-IS right sequence: reconstruction of the right boundary of the potential IS
+* IS right sequence: reconstruction of the right boundary of the potential IS

 ## Recommandation
 panISa works well with the alignment from **bwa** software.

-## Development
-The program is currently in developpemnt, but return some results.